Derm DMs: What Do I Do When I Get Pimples in My Ears?October 18, 2022

-You’ve probably had your fair share of blemishes on your face and have dealt with body acne.
+You’ve probably had your fair share of blemishes on your face and dealt with body acne at some point in your life.
 And you may have even had breakouts on your butt, too (yes, it’s a thing).
 Pimples can pop up pretty much anywhere, including in and around your ears.
-Yep, ear pimples are real, and if you’ve had one, you know they can be pretty painful.
+That’s right, ear pimples are real, and if you’ve had one, you know they can be pretty painful.

 Whether you have a little whitehead on your earlobe or a nasty cyst deep in the ear canal, knowing some of the causes of pimples forming in and around the ear can help you to manage them.
 Read on for what you need to know about ear pimples, including tips from Dr. Jennifer Chwalek and Dr. Paul Jarrod Frank, board-certified dermatologists and Skincare.com consultants.

 What Causes Pimples to Form in Your Ears?

 Just as oil and dead skin cells mixing with debris and bacteria can cause pores to clog and lead to acne forming on your face, the same applies to the skin on and inside your ears.
 “The ear canal and surrounding skin are rich in sebaceous glands that produce sebum, and the ear canal is laden with ceruminous glands, which produce cerumen, otherwise known as earwax,” says Dr. Chwalek.
 “If these glands produce too much oil or if the pores get clogged by oil, wax and dead skin cells, then you can get comedones or blackheads.”
 She explains that if the oil continues to build up, bacteria can cause inflammation and lead to a cyst.